alejandrocrx/leetcode_problems_study/README.md

 ## 200. Number of Islands

 We do depth-first search for each '1' that we find, we go up, down, left and right looking for more 1's.
 When we find a 1, we set it equal to '0' to mark it as found.

+# Dynamic Programming

+## 62. Unique Paths

+Using dynamic programming, we initialize a 2d array and fill the array with its base cases.

+## 70. Climbing Stairs

+Using dynamic programming, similar to the fibonacci sequence, we initialize an array of size n+1 with base cases dp[0] = 1 and dp[1] = 1.